 Researchers are required to complete the CITI Responsible Conduct of Research (RCR) training certification before a protocol will be approved.

 Researchers should consult with Research Review (email@example.com) before submitting a protocol.
 They will be able to guide researchers to the correct form for the research project.

 Applications are submitted by the Principal Investigator to the Institutional Animal Care and Use Committee through the submission form found under the application tab.

 OSPRI covers the cost for all faculty, staff, and students to complete as many CITI modules as are available.
-Researchers must complete the CITI Responsible Conduct of Research (RCR) training.
-There are several RCR trainings that are discipline specific to choose from.
+Researchers must complete the CITI Working with the IACUC module.
 If the research is funded through a grant or contract, Principal Investigators must complete the RCR Administrator training and the Financial Conflict of Interest (FCOI) training modules.
 Each module’s certification is good for up to three years.
 Additional information on how to register with CITI is available in the Forms and Resources page.

 Protocol For Animal Care and Use (Field Project Form)

 If a researcher is going out into the field to collect, interact, or get samples of animals, this is the type of protocol that needs to be submitted.